ICIJ/datashare-keycloak-integration/README.md

 The demo overwrites the user's system DNS configuration to enable the user to access containers using the same address they have in the docker network.
 This is a requirement of the Oauth authorization flow: using the same addresses in the application and in the user browser.

+You can also remove all the DNS specific configuration from the `docker-compose.yml` and add to `/etc/hosts` `keycloak` and `datashare`.

 ## Steps to manually reproduce the demo

 The aim of the demo is to integrate DataShare with an Oauth provider, any other steps are omitted.